Is Lipschitz Continuity Preserved under Sampled-Data Discretization?: Abstract

 \section{Abstract}

-Usually, given a continuous-time nonlinear model, a closed form solution for an exact discretization can not be found explicitly, originating the need of approximating discrete-time models.
+Usually, given a continuous-time nonlinear model, a closed form solution for an exact discretization cannot be found explicitly, originating the need of approximating discrete-time models.
 This note studies the preservation of the Lipschitz continuity under approximate discretizations.